Juraj Czinege

 Juraj Czinege (born 29 October 1977 in Bratislava) is a former Slovak footballer who played as a midfielder.
 He is currently coaching PŠC Pezinok B.

 Club career

 Czinege spent two seasons in the Turkish Super Lig with Elazığspor, one season in the Gambrinus Liga with 1.
 FC Slovácko and one season in the Greek Super League with Iraklis FC.
 Then, he played for SV Mattersburg Amateurs in the Austrian Regional League East and FC ŠTK 1914 Šamorín.
 He ended his career at SV Gols in the Austrian II.
 Liga Nord.

 International career

 Czinege made four appearances for the senior Slovakia national football team in 2002.
 He represented and captained Slovakia at the 2000 Summer Olympics in Australia.

 Style of play

-Czinege was known as a free kick specialist.
+Czinege was a known free kick specialist.
 Mainly a central midfielder, he also played on the right wing.